righttrianglesrkewl3/job/README.md

 ## 1. Hockey Faster R-CNN Tensorflow Object Detection API Example ([click to view project code](Faster_R-CNN_Tensorflow_Object_Detector/))

-Use this ***EXCELLENT*** tutorial series if you want to learn how to build your own custom object detectors using Tensorflow Object Detection API: https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/

 Sample prediction #1      |  Sample prediction #2
 :-------------------------:|:-------------------------: